codevictory/homesite/content/posts/xunit/xunit-with-vs-code.md

 ---

-`dotnet-cli` will create references to `Microsoft.NET.Test.Sdk` and `coverlet.collector` but I didn't find any use for them.
+`dotnet new xunit` will create references to `Microsoft.NET.Test.Sdk` and `coverlet.collector` but I didn't find any use for them.

 ---